-These are the books I read on my travels, which I highly recommend..
+These are some of the books I have read along my travels, which I highly recommend..

 When I set out on my journey at the tender age of 19, ready to embrace my hearts ‘calling’, this book spoke to me and guided me with the ‘tools’ I needed as a ‘warrior’ of my path.
 I will never forget what the intro says (this is my recollection, so words might not be accurate)…

 “Everyone get the ‘call of the eagle’ at some point in their lives, either they choose to stop what the are doing and follow their hearts-calling to their true purpose, or they ignore it and continue on their familiar path.
 If you choose to follow the call, then keep reading, if not, stop now, for this is a journey of no return.”

 This is the second volume of a Theun Mares series, starting with “Return of the Warrior” and followed by “The Mists of Dragon Lore” and a few more.
 I personally only connected with this book and kept it as reference for many years, until it called itself to someone else’s path and moved on.

 Surprisingly, Theun Mares was born in Zimbabwe and studied at the University of Cape Town.
 This may not have been the reason I resonated with his book, but it certainly is comforting to know that this author, as one of many internationally acknowledged Toltec teachers, grew up in our country.
 Take a look at his other books and see if they resonate with you…

 Another book that ‘equipped’ me for my sojourn is The Celestine Prophecy, by James Redfield…

 As for the Mayan Calendar, this book is where I transcribed most of the Mayan oracle wisdom shared in the Sojournal and Guide book.
 It has the best Mayan Gems you need for your exploration into understanding and unlocking the keys within.

 Jaguar Wisdom: Mayan Calendar Magic (Contemporary practice of Mayan Shamans)